ashinw/house-prj-pub/lower-level/section-G-requirements.md

 ### Steps

-1. Keep the 1st bedroom in the same location and refurbish it in line with non-master bedrooms  and the rest of the house
+1. Keep the 1st bedroom in the same location and refurbish it in line with non-master bedrooms in the rest of the house

 ### Considerations